pandammonium/blipper-widget-old/README.txt

 * Include link to your latest blip: to link the displayed blip back to the corresponding entry on Polaroid|Blipfoto, tick the box.
 The link has a rel="nofollow" attribute.
 This option is unticked by default.
 * Display journal title and link: to include a link back to your Polaroid|Blipfoto journal, tick the box.
 For my journal, the link will appear as 'From Panda’s Pics'.
 The link has a rel="nofollow" attribute.
 This option is unticked by default.
 * Include a ‘powered by’ link: to include a 'Powered by Polaroid|Blipfoto' link to be displayed, tick the box.
 The link has a rel="nofollow" attribute.
 This option is unticked by default.
+* Styles: the border, colours and padding can be customised.

 == Screenshots ==